SaikrishnaTadepalli/Regex-Engine/README.md

 # Regex-Engine

-This project involves building a Regular Expression (Regex) Engine from scratch, starting with a basic NFA Architecture and gradually adding advanced features such as Lookaheads, Backreferences, and Multithreading support.
+This project involves building a Regular Expression (Regex) Engine from scratch, starting with a basic NFA/DFA Architecture and gradually adding advanced features such as Lookaheads, Backreferences, and Multithreading support.
 The main focus is on performance optimization - to create a powerful tool that can handle even the most complex pattern matching tasks with high efficiency.

 ## Getting Started

 [Text Here]

 ## TimeLine

+I am currently prototyping the implementation of the Parser, Compiler, NFA-To-DFA Converter, DFA Reducer, and Matcher in Python.
+I will then port it over to C++ and begin optimizations.

 - Build the basic regex engine using a simple NFA architecture.
 This enables matching on simple regular expressions.
 - Add support for Lookaheads.